Human Resource Development (HRD)

 The market place has become competitive so it is crucial for today’s organizations to identify potential future job openings that attract the best workers in order to remain competitive.
 For this reason, Human Resource Development attempt to get the best out of employees by offering opportunities to learn new skills or improve current ones.

 The increasingly competitive business environment has caused organizations to take the lead in creating competitive advantages, both internally as externally.
-Internally, companies attempt to integrate HRD so that employees remain skilled for the working environment.
+Internally, companies and especially the HR department attempt to integrate HRD so that employees remain skilled for the working environment.

 Human Resource Development Process